 The Museum’s school and teacher programs promote critical thinking and interdisciplinary curriculum applications.
-On their visits to the Museum, students strengthen visual literacy skills, develop and cement vocabulary, and foster observational and evidence-based thinking.
+On their visits to the Museum, students strengthen visual literacy skills, develop and cement vocabulary, and enrich observational and evidence-based thinking.

 View, print, and download the School and Teacher Programs Brochure 2013–2014.

 School Tours are $5 per student.
 One adult chaperone per 12 students is required; these adults are admitted free.
 One additional adult per 12 students is admitted at the $5 student rate.
 Additional chaperones and adults must pay $12, the group tour adult admission price.
 Please note groups of 10 or more children are not eligible for the Target® Free First Thursdays free admission offer.

 The Museum’s 2013–14 school programs are sponsored by the Terri and Verne Holoubek Family Foundation.
 As part of this sponsorship, each school that participates in a school group tour during the academic year will receive one Museum Family Pass per student who visits the Museum.
 Each Family Pass provides free admission to the Museum for two adults and up to four children 17 and younger.